infamousjoeg/conceal/README.md

 To filter the list further, pipe to `grep` like this `$ conceal list | grep dockerhub/`.

+### Update a secret

+`$ conceal update dockerhub/token`

+To update a secret existing in Keychain, call `conceal` and use the `update` command to pass the account name to update.
+You will be immediately prompted to provide a secret value in a secure manner.

 ### Remove a secret

 `$ conceal unset dockerhub/token`